n

 University of Calgary, Calgary, Canada

-Francis Hartman, PhD, MSc, FEIC, FICE, FCAE, PEng, CEng, is a professor of project and programme management in the Schulich School of Engineering, and an adjunct professor in the Haskayne School of Business, at the University of Calgray in Calgary, Alberta, Canada.
+Francis Hartman, PhD, MSc, FEIC, FICE, FCAE, PEng, CEng, is a professor of project and programme management in the Schulich School of Engineering, and an adjunct professor in the Haskayne School of Business, at the University of Calgary in Calgary, Alberta, Canada.
 Professor Hartman has over 30 years of experience in industry and government projects and programs valued at over $80 Billion.
 He is the author or editor of four books and has published over 200 papers and technical articles over the past 15 years.
 During that period, he has held positions as director of the Project Management Program at the University of Calgary as well as the prestigious NSERC/SSHRC/Industry Research Chair in Project Management.
+He is an adjunct professor at Sydney University of Technology, Australia as well as external examiner to the Limerick University project management master’s program.
 For most of this period he held both positions concurrently.
 He is currently completing a three-year term in industry as president of QeD, building a leading-edge consulting and training company spun off from his research and related work.
 QeD has developed new approaches to managing increasingly complex projects in a rapidly changing world, challenging the current techniques.
 He serves on the editorial boards of several prestigious journals in project management and engineering published around the globe.
 Dr. Hartman has received numerous awards recognizing his contributions to project management, business management, and engineering, and for mentoring and teaching as well as research.
-He may be contacted at fhartman@ucalgary.ca.
+He may be contacted at .

 The University of Calgary is a community dedicated to scholarship, education, creativity and discovery, founded in 1976.
 The University of Calgary campus occupies a beautiful, park-like setting covering more than 200 hectares, an area larger than Calgary's entire downtown.
 The U of C is home to scholars in 16 faculties (offering more than 80 academic programs) and 36 research institutes and centres.
 More than 28,200 students are currently enrolled in undergraduate, graduate and professional degree programs.
 The U of C has graduated 120,000 alumni over its 40-year history, including the current Prime Minister of Canada.
 The U of C has 2,410 faculty actively engaged in research and scholarship, and more than 2,500 support staff, making it one of the four largest employers in Calgary.
 The university produces an economic impact of $800 million in the Calgary area alone.
 About 75 chairs and professorships in such diverse areas as American studies, schizophrenia, project management, cancer and intelligent manufacturing attract renowned scholars and leading researchers to the University of Calgary.
 More than 1,900 international students from nearly 90 countries are enrolled in the U of C's undergraduate, graduate and professional degree programs.
 For more information, please visit http://www.ucalgary.ca/ .